 Mix well.
 Massage into your shoulders, chest, and neck.

-An essential oil grief blend for guilt and anger suggested by the East-West School for Herbal and Aromatic Studies (which also offers blends for the other stages of grief) is:
+An essential oil grief blend for guilt and anger suggested by the New York Institute of Aromatic Studies (which also offers blends for the other stages of grief) is:

 - 3 drops lavender

 - 2 drops jasmine

 Use in a bath, diffuser, or personal aromatherapy inhaler.

 If you are having trouble sleeping, see essential oils for insomnia relief.